Why should a personal bank account and a business bank account be kept separate?

 If you want to expand your business abroad, you must have an international business account.
 Discover easy to use business account with wamo.

-The second reason you should keep your business and personal banking separate is that tax rules treat them differently.
-If you have a business bank account, it's considered a sole proprietorship or partnership.
-This means that any income from the business is taxed on your personal income tax return.
-You can then deduct all of your expenses against this income, which includes things like the cost of supplies and materials; the interest paid on loans used for operating expenses; depreciation on equipment; and most other outlays associated with running a company (including travel costs).
+If you have a business bank account, it's way easier to class yourself as a sole trader.
+This means that any income from your business is taxed on your personal income tax return.
+You can then deduct all your expenses against this income, including things like the costs of supplies and materials, the interest paid on your business loans, and the equipment you use day-to-day.

 All you need to know about taxes for small businesses